Completion of One Coded Task

 Status Tasks and Changes

-When mobile users try to close a Visit using either a Status Task, or a Status Changein the Visit Detailsor a Menu Task, with a status of Complete With Omit, or Complete without completing a coded task, a snackbar appears:
+When mobile users try to close a visit using either a Status Task or a Status Changein the Visit Details or Menu Task, with a status of Complete With Omit, or Complete without completing a coded task, a snackbar appears:

 Form Actions